Disclosure: Visit Wichita hosted my trip to Wichita, Kansas. However, all opinions are my own.

 Wichita-Sedgwick County Historical Museum

 There’s no better way to learn about the city than with a visit to the Wichita-Sedgwick County Historical Museum.
 Located in the original city hall building, the museum covers every aspect of the history of Wichita, Kansas and its surrounding area.
-The building was renovated in the 1980s.
+The city renovated the building in the 1980s.
 But many of its charming historic qualities, including its original bell tower, still remain.

 Much of the museum is dedicated to the history of the city, including its iconic flag.
-During my time in Wichita I noticed the flag everywhere and it was exciting to learn more about how it came to be.
+During my time in Wichita I noticed the flag everywhere.
+So it was exciting to learn more about how it came to be.

-There is also extensive space dedicated to Wichita’s aviation history.
+The museum also has an extensive exhibit on Wichita’s aviation history.
 Did you know that at one point 75 percent of all aviation production in the world happened in Wichita?
 Today Wichita companies produce approximately two thirds of the planes in the U.S. It’s no wonder that air travel has shaped such a large part of this community’s history.

 As I wandered the museum’s exhibits, I began to realize just how many iconic events and inventions were actually part of Wichita’s history.
 Curious what I mean?
 In Wichita in 1932, musician Gage Brewer was the first person ever to perform using an electric guitar.

-If You Visit the Wichita-Sedgwick County Historical Museum
+Plan Your Visit to the Wichita-Sedgwick County Historical Museum

 If you’re looking for a way to learn a lot about the history of Wichita, Kansas in a short amount of time, you won’t want to miss a visit to the Wichita-Sedgwick County Historical Museum.
 The museum has some fantastic permanent exhibits as well as temporary exhibits that change throughout the year.